 Should I close existing credit card accounts that I don’t really use?

 “No.” Part of your credit score is based upon credit history.
 Even if you don’t use old credit cards much, you will still benefit from the credit history they represent.
 Rather than trying to pay off all your credit cards, move part of the debt from one card to another to evenly distribute your credit card debt.
 Try to keep the ratio of debt to credit limits at about 30% of the available credit or less.
 If your credit provider will increase your line of credit, the ratio of debt to available credit is automatically reduced.

 When married couples have separate credit card accounts, the debt can be transferred from one spouse to another to clear up credit issues for the other spouse.
 That spouse with clean credit can be designated as the sole borrower on the loan, but ownership of the home can still be in both names.

 What about errors on my credit report?

-If there are items on your credit report less than two years old, if possible, send in your payment and mark the back of the check with the following notation: “Accepting this check is evidence that the transaction is complete and this charge will be deleted from my credit record.”
-If necessary, the cancelled check will be proof that the item should be promptly removed from your credit report if it interferes with the closing of your loan.
+If there are items on your credit report that you do owe, and they are less than two years old, if possible, send in your payment and mark the back of the check with the following notation: “Accepting this check is evidence that the transaction is complete, and this charge will be deleted from my credit record.”
+That way, if the credit reporting agency is slow to remove the item from your credit report, your cancelled check will be proof that the item should be promptly removed from your credit report if it would interfere with the closing of your loan.